Syria declares new Suwayda ceasefire, deploys forces to ‘restore security’

 Syria to deploy forces as more Bedouin-Druze clashes erupt in Suwayda

-Syria’s government welcomed the ceasefire early on Saturday, saying in a statement it is being enacted “to spare Syrian blood, preserve the unity of Syrian territory, the safety of its people”.
+Syria’s government announced the ceasefire early on Saturday, saying in a statement it is being enacted “to spare Syrian blood, preserve the unity of Syrian territory, the safety of its people”.

 The country’s president, Ahmed al-Sharaa, in a televised address, stated that he “received international calls to intervene in what is happening in Suwayda and restore security to the country”.